FINAL-PROJECT-T-H-K/Social-Network-Project/README.md

    - This section contains the Postman collection and environment files, as well as a batch file to run the collection and generate a Newman htmlextra report.

 5. **[Test Automation Framework (Rest API & UI Testing)](https://github.com/FINAL-PROJECT-T-H-K/Social-Network-Project/tree/main/TestAutomationFramework)**
    - Inside this folder, you'll find RestAssured tests for API testing and Selenium UI tests.
-Refer to the included readme file for detailed navigation instructions.
+Refer to the included readme file inside the project for detailed navigation instructions.

 6. **[JMeter Performance Testing and Report](https://github.com/FINAL-PROJECT-T-H-K/Social-Network-Project/tree/main/05JMeterPerformanceTestingAndReport)**
    - Contains performance testing conducted with JMeter and provides associated instructions.